-Sue and Richard Mallender are your local councillors on Rushcliffe Borough Council, representing Lady Bay ward.
+Vote Green to Re-Elect Sue and Richard Mallender as your local councillors for Lady Bay ward.

-We work to represent your views and to bring Green policies to Rushcliffe.
+We work hard to represent your views and to bring Green policies to Rushcliffe.

-Sue is a member of the Development Control Committee, Local Development Framework Group and Standards Committee.
-Richard serves on the Alcohol & Entertainments Licensing Committee, the Partnership Delivery Group, Member Development Group, Leisure & Civic Centre Relocation Group, Strategic Growth Board and West Bridgford Economic Growth Board, and regularly attends Cabinet meetings in an observer status.
+Active members of their local community in Lady Bay, Sue and Richard are also key influencers on several council committees.
+Sue is a member of Planning, the Local Development Framework Group and Standards Committee.
+Richard serves on the Strategic and West Bridgford Growth Boards, Partnership Delivery, Member Development, and regularly attends Cabinet meetings in an observer status.
 We both attend and speak at meetings of the full Council.